 - December 31st, 2011

 After three months Security Ninja already racked 318 sales and was featured on CodeCanyon.
 Wayback machine has a snapshot.
-Price was increased to a whopping $10.
+The price was increased to a whopping $10.

 - August 31st, 2012

-Sales are still going strong; we’re at 823.
+Sales are still going strong; we're at 823.
 Which means Security Ninja sales almost 3 copies a day.
-From the initial 10 tests, it’s grown to 26.
+From the initial ten tests, it's grown to 26.

 - December 2nd, 2012

 Security Ninja Lite added to the WordPress repository as a free plugin.
-This was the only truly bad move we ever did with Security Ninja.
-Turns out nobody wants to use a “lite” version of a plugin.
+This was the only terrible move we ever did with Security Ninja.
+It turns out nobody wants to use a "lite" version of a plugin.
 It never got any traction.

 - December 23rd, 2012